Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 ### Triaging pattern modules

-During the triage of pattern modules, the following points need to be considered/clarified with the module requestor:
+As part of the triage of pattern modules, the following points need to be considered/clarified with the module requestor:

 - Shouldn't this be a resource module?
 What makes it a pattern - e.g., does it deploy multiple resources?
 - What is it for?
 What problem does it fix or provides a solution for?